percolate/foam/README.md

 If you would like to add a new service please create a pull request.
 A good example of what is required is contained in our [Adding Graphite PR]( https://github.com/percolate/foam/pull/3).

+Feel free to open a [new issue](https://github.com/percolate/foam/issues) for platforms you would like to see added.

 ## License

 Open source.
 Distributed under the BSD 3 license.
 See [license.txt](https://github.com/percolate/foam/blob/master/license.txt) for details.